kkarsten62/QMapShack.AppImage/README.md

 For example:

-	sudo docker build -t qms-appimage:0.0.0 --file Dockerfile_Ubuntu-18.04 .
+	sudo docker build -t qms-appimage:0.0.0 --file --no-cache Dockerfile_Ubuntu-18.04 .

+*Note:*
-*Note:* Be patient and take a coffee, build process will take some time - about 1-2 hours.
+* Be patient and take a coffee, build process will take some time - about 1-2 hours.
+* To save time, the `--no-cache` option can be omitted during testing.

 Check for latest information in terminal: